 Tiger Brokers SG is a capital markets services license holder under SFA for (I) dealing in capital markets products that are securities, collective investment schemes, and exchange-traded derivatives contracts; (II) product financing; and (III) providing custodial services, and an exempt financial adviser under the Financial Advisers Act 2001 of Singapore (the FAA) for advising on investment products and issuing or promulgating analyses/reports on investment products that are securities, collective investment schemes, and exchange-traded derivatives contracts.
-It is also currently in the process of applying for a license under the Payment Services Act 2019, has not commenced any business in any "payment services" as defined under that Act.
-It is subject to regulation by the MAS.
 Under the SFA, there is a requirement to maintain sufficient capital ("CAR") as part of its condition to operate the business in Singapore.
 CAR is calculated using a risk-based capital approach.
-For Tiger Brokers SG, the minimum base capital requirement is SGD 1 million and, in addition, the firm is required to analyze its operational risk and determine further capital requirement (i.e. the amount required to address risks arising from its activities), and in the case that its financial resources fall below 120% of its total risk requirement, it is required to immediately notify the MAS of this fact.
+For Tiger Brokers SG, the minimum base capital requirement is SGD 5 million and, in addition, the firm is required to analyze its operational risk and determine further capital requirement according to the risk the business faces.
+Its financial resources (which definition includes its base capital) cannot fall below its total risk requirement (i.e. the amount required to address risks arising from its activities), and in the case that its financial resources fall below 120% of its total risk requirement, it is required to immediately notify the MAS of this fact.
 Tiger Brokers SG minimally maintain at least 25% above the actual CAR requirement as a precaution against any sudden turn in the business environment.